active-logic/activelogic-cs/Doc/QuickStart.md

-*Reading time: 12 minutes - Last Updated: 2020.11.13*
+*Reading time: 10 minutes - Last Updated: 2020.11.13*

-# Active Logic Quick Start Guide
+# Active Logic quick start guide

 Be welcome!
 Here is a hands-on introduction to Active Logic.
 Let's get started.

+This introduction is engine agnostic; if you are using Unity, read the [Unity Quick Start Guide](QuickStart-Unity.md).

-## Status expressions
+## Status expressions and the update loop

-First we consider a basic 'soldier' AI.
+Throughout this guide we'll consider the example of a basic 'soldier' AI or agent.
 A soldier may attack, defend or retreat; in AL this is modeled using a *status expression*:

 ```cs
 status s = Attack() || Defend() || Retreat();